-The museum, one of the largest in the country in terms of the history of civil aviation, has more than 4,000 exhibits and 40 aircraft from different eras.
-Special attention is paid to the flagships of the collection — the supersonic passenger airliner Tu-144 and the century-old Ant-4, the last surviving example in the world.
-The work includes washing, priming, and painting the hulls, reupholstering the interiors, and replacing carpets, as well as landscaping the grounds and parking lot.
+The museum, one of the largest in the country dedicated to the history of civil aviation, has over 4,000 exhibits and 40 aircraft from different eras.
+Special attention is being paid to the flagships of the collection — the supersonic passenger airliner Tu-144 and the century-old Ant-4, the last surviving example in the world.
+The work includes washing, priming, and painting the hulls, reupholstering the interiors, and replacing carpets, as well as landscaping the grounds and parking areas.

-Major aviation companies are actively participating in the project, considering it a contribution to the preservation of the heritage of domestic aviation and the training of future industry specialists.
+Major aviation companies are actively participating in the project, considering it a contribution to preserving the heritage of domestic aviation and training future industry specialists.

-Andrey Zabirov, Director of the Ulyanovsk branch of Gazpromneft-Aero, noted that the restoration of the Tu-144 is part of the cooperation with the institute, and Sergey Krasnov, Deputy Director of UZGA-Engineering, spoke about the repair of the M-15 aircraft for the anniversary of the educational institution.
+Andrey Zabirov, Director of the Ulyanovsk branch of Gazpromneft-Aero JSC, noted that the restoration of the Tu-144 is part of the cooperation with the institute, and Sergey Krasnov, Deputy Director of UZGA-Engineering, spoke about the repair of the M-15 aircraft for the anniversary of the educational institution.

-After the completion of the work, the museum will be ready to receive even more visitors from all over the country and will present an updated exposition for the anniversary of UIGA.
+After the completion of the work, the museum will be ready to receive even more visitors from all over the country and will present an updated exposition for the UIGA anniversary.

 Read also on the topic: